Jesparzarom/Jesparzarom/README.md

 ---

-- 🔭 I’m currently working on **Exploring new technologies and improving my skills in various domains.**
+- 🔭 I’m currently working on **Exploring new technologies and improving my skills, with a focus on fullstack development using Python, JavaScript, Vue, MongoDB, MySQL, Flask, and Django**

-- 🌱 I’m currently learning **Cloud Application Developer" and "Software Architecture" on my own.
-I'm dedicated to expanding my knowledge in these domains and furthering my skills in software development.
-I read documentation, follow tutorials, and explore a wide range of development resources to stay updated and improve my expertise.**

 - 👯 I’m looking to collaborate on **Exciting projects that involve software development or any interesting tech ventures.**